We receive hundreds of reports about suspected planning breaches each year.

 - Developments without permission

-- Failing to meet any conditions or limitation attached to planning permission
+- Failing to meet any conditions or limitations attached to planning permission

 - Work to a listed building without consent